 |Average Low (C)

-Calgary is, of course, home to the Stanley Cup winning hockey team, the Calgary Flames.
-With forty home games per season, Flames fans will have plenty of opportunity to view their favourite team in action.
-Calgary is also home to an internationally recognized ballet (Alberta Ballet) and philharmonic orchestra (Calgary Philharmonic Orchestra).
-Three major venues, including EPCOR Centre for the Performing Arts, Southern Alberta Jubilee Auditorium and the Scotiabank Saddledome offer residents the opportunity to view concerts, theatre and other popular entertainment.
+Calgary is also home to an internationally recognized ballet.
+The Alberta Ballet and the Calgary Philharmonic Orchestra.
+In addition there are also three major venues.
+These venues include EPCOR Centre for the Performing Arts, Southern Alberta Jubilee Auditorium and the Scotiabank Saddledome.
+All of the venues, consequently offer residents the opportunity to view concerts, theatre and other popular entertainment.